donecollectively/stellar-contracts-site/src/pages/docs/reference/StellarContract.md

 ### Defined Activities

 **Activities** involve spending a contract UTxO while performing specific kinds of validations that are fit to the purpose of that spending.
 In short, they're ***on-chain actions done by dApps and people using them***.
+Each activity normally comes with a transaction-building entry-point (`@txn`) and/or partial helper (`@Activity.partialTxn`).

 A ***redeemer*** data-structure identifies which activity and which details are needed to get that activity done.
-In Stellar contracts, each activity is marked with `@redeem`, and it is ***typically named with "ing" phrasing***, reinforcing the verb nature of activities.
+In Stellar contracts, each activity is marked with `@Activity.redeemer`, and it is ***typically named with "ing" phrasing***, reinforcing the verb nature of activities.

 ### Defined Datum types